Baja California Sur

 Article 168

-A person who, knowing that he or she suffers from a serious and transmissible disease, endangers the health of another by sexual relations or other transmissible means, provided that the victim is not aware of this circumstance, shall be sentenced to one to four years’ imprisonment and a penalty of fifty to three hundred days salary.
+Whoever, with the knowledge that he or she is suffering from a serious and transmissible disease, endangers the health of someone else by any transmissible means, provided that the victim is not aware of this circumstance, shall be sentenced to one to four years’ imprisonment and a penalty of fifty to three hundred days salary.
 If the disease is incurable, the subject will be imprisoned for two to ten years.

 This crime will be prosecuted following a complaint by the victim or offended party.